Antennas, Antenna Cables, Wireless Products: Technical Articles

 4. Testing and Optimization

-• Use of Filters: Consider integrating band-pass or low-pass filters before or after the LNA to further reduce out-of-band noise and prevent interference from nearby frequency bands.
+• Use of Filters: Consider integrating band-pass or low-pass filters before or after the LNA to reduce out-of-band noise and prevent interference from nearby frequency bands.

 5. Maintenance